 - Landing heavily on the flexed knee joint

-- Actions causing excessive torque on the knee joint- twisting, rapid deceleration, or landing from a jump.
+- Actions causing an excessive torque on the knee joint- twisting, rapid deceleration, or landing from a jump.

 - Valgus-directed blows